From Camera-Based Sensing to Reasoning: A Comprehensive Review Toward Proactive Vulnerable Road User Safety: Core Vision-Based Methodologies for VRU Safety

 With the rise of deep learning, RNN-based approaches quickly became dominant in modeling VRU intent, leveraging their ability to capture temporal dependencies in sequential data.
 VRUNet~\citep{ranga2020vrunet} introduced a multi-task LSTM architecture that jointly predicts pedestrian actions, crossing intent, and future trajectories using a combination of 2D human pose sequences and semantic scene features.
 Building on this idea,~\citet{yao2021coupling} proposed a Coupled Intent-Action model that jointly predicts pedestrian actions and crossing intent, where future action predictions serve as priors to refine current intent estimation.
-More recently, PIP-Net~\citep{azarmi2024pip} further improved intent forecasting by integrating recurrent and temporal attention mechanisms that dynamically weigh kinematic and visual cues over time, enabling predictions several seconds into the future with higher reliability under occluded or complex scenarios.
-Pose-based learning approaches also gained popularity during this period.
-PCPA~\citep{kotseruba2021benchmark} proposed a hybrid attention-based framework that explicitly incorporates pedestrian pose sequences, alongside bounding boxes, ego-vehicle speed, and local visual context.
-Temporal attention is applied within each modality stream, while modality attention fuses multi-source features, significantly improving accuracy and interpretability.
-To further enhance multimodal feature fusion, MCIP~\citep{ham2022mcip} introduced a multi-stream architecture where different types of inputs were separately encoded by GRUs and then fused via an attention-based mechanism, achieving notable improvements in robustness against missing data.
-CIPF~\citep{ham2023cipf} proposed a Crossing Intention Prediction Framework that fused multiple modalities (pose, trajectory history, vehicle information) through GRU-based temporal encoders and attention modules, showing strong results on the benchmarks.
+Beyond pedestrian intent prediction, research on other VRUs is emerging.
+For example, \citet{bridgeman2023gesture} developed a system to recognize cyclist hand signals using pose-based features.